Wattles never fail to stop you in your tracks with their bright yellow, eye-catching blossoms.

 The central landscaping feature in the Acacia Garden is a dry riverbed, accommodating a broad organic staircase that doubles as a history book.

 At each landing between the cascading granite steps are marble inlays depicting the leaves and flowers of different acacias (or wattles) by artist Stuart Green, who also etched seed pods into individual steps.

-Walking up the stairs you will see mosaic representations of sandpaper wattle (A. denticulosa), wirewood wattle (A. coriacea), Dandaragan wattle (A. splendens) and blunt-tipped wattle (A. truncata) and at the top is the most highly evolved, flat wattle (A. glaucoptera).
+Walking up the stairs you will see mosaic representations of sandpaper wattle (Acacia denticulosa), wirewood wattle (Acacia coriacea), Dandaragan wattle (Acacia splendens) and blunt-tipped wattle (Acacia truncata).
+At the top is the most highly evolved, flat wattle (Acacia glaucoptera).

 Many wattles are available commercially, either by seed or plant.
 Take a wander through the golden surrounds in winter and spring and you’re sure to be inspired for your home garden.

 Don't forget to celebrate acacias on 1 September for Wattle Day!